About This Course

 Law affects all of our lives and the knowledge of law increases our understanding of the society and the world in which we live.
-This course programme provides a liberal education in Law, or in Law combined with another discipline, to promote such an awareness and to allow those who so wish to progress to careers in the legal professions.
+This course programme provides a quality education in Law, or in Law combined with another discipline, to promote such an awareness and to allow those who so wish, to progress to careers in the legal professions.

 You can combine the study of Law with a range of subjects.
 Approximately two-thirds of the curriculum will focus on Law and one-third on the other subject.
 All are LLB degrees and all have been accredited by the Law Society and the Bar Council as Qualifying Law Degrees (QLD).
 This status denotes that Bangor LLB graduates have completed the academic stage of training for the legal professions in England and Wales, and may enter directly onto Legal Practice Courses (LPC) to become solicitors or the Bar Professional Training Course (BPTC) to become barristers.

 Combining Law with Social Policy leading to a Qualifying Law Degree gives you an opportunity to study in greater depth areas relating to social policy.
 Studies will relate to theories, policies, practice and important issues that are affecting the Law - studies that will be of value for graduates who will later qualify as practising solicitors or barristers.

 Examples of Social Policy areas that relate to Law include: policing, the sentencing framework, the function of the courts in England and Wales, housing and welfare matters, and issues relating to immigration and ethnic minority groups.

 A range of Social Policy modules is undertaken in conjunction with the compulsory modules in Law.